Great Keppel Island With Kids

 - Bring your own water fun equipment over.

-For more blog posts, photographs and information on my travels through Central Queensland and the Capricorn Coast, please check out this page: Central Queensland
+For more destination information and inspiration on my travels through Central Queensland and the Capricorn Coast, please check out this page: Central Queensland